Franchise Marketing Playbook

 Notice that the owner validated the complaint, suggested a solution to the issue, and asked the customer to give the restaurant another shot.

-To help keep track of review management tasks, consider using a tool such as BirdEye (which also integrates local listings management) that notifies you when you get a review, collects reviews from different platforms on one dashboard, and makes it easy to solicit and respond to reviews.
+To help keep track of review management tasks, consider using a tool that notifies you when you get a review, collects reviews from different platforms on one dashboard and makes it easy to solicit and respond to reviews.

 This is easily one of the most contentious points of the franchisor/franchisee relationship.
 Sometimes franchisees can’t change any of the content on their website.
 Sometimes they can only change a portion of it.
 Sometimes a franchisee sees that their competitor’s website is outranking them in search, so they go out and build their own website because clearly the corporate site is not cutting it.

 Corporate control of the website – including any location-specific subdomains or localized pages – is an excellent way to maintain brand consistency.
-Why, after all, is corporate spending all that money on national TV ads, radio spots, videos, and everything else if customers then find a rogue website with branding that doesn’t match?
-That inconsistency is not a good experience for the user.
+Why, after all, is corporate spending all that money on national TV ads, radio spots, videos and everything else if customers then find a rogue website with branding that doesn’t match?
+Inconsistent branding detracts from the brand’s authority and makes the competition look more professional.

 Other reasons that corporate control of the website is good policy: